madacol/blog/Time complexity.md

 # Time complexity

-This is how scaling ability of algorithms are measured.
+This is how scaling ability of algorithms are described.

 Let's assume we are dealing with algorithms that take a list of `n` items.\
 For example, an algorithm that just iterates the list and returns the greatest item.\